jayAscend/beryl-instituition/README.md

-# Getting Started with Shopify Headless CMS

-A demo project can be found here: https://dapper-conkies-dbe56d.netlify.app/
+# A demo store can be found here: https://dapper-conkies-dbe56d.netlify.app/